looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 2. Follow the instructions for [Setting up IAP Access](https://cloud.google.com/iap/docs/enabling-kubernetes-howto#iap-access)

-3. Create a Kubernetes secret called `iap-secret` for your OAuth client-id and client-secret: (be sure to replace the placeholders with your actual values!)

-        $ kubectl create secret generic iap-secret --from-literal=client_id=<your_client_id> --from-literal=client_secret=<your client_secret>

-4. Deploy the backend config:

-        $ kubectl apply -f kubernetes-config/config-default.yaml

 At this point you will need to wait for the managed SSL certificate to provision and for the health checks to complete.
 This can take about 10-15 minutes.